jenciso/newblog/content/blog/how-to-compile-a-global-protect-openconnect-version/index.md

   libgnutls28-dev
 ```

-#### Build and Install

-After, you need to download the repo for dlenski github pages and compile it
+Then, you need to download the git repository and make it:

 ```shell
 git clone https://github.com/dlenski/openconnect.git